chiron-fonts/chiron-sung-hk/WEBFONT/npm-package-readme.md

 ## About

-This package contains the webfont version of [Chiron Sung HK (昭源宋體)](https://github.com/chiron-fonts/chiron-sung-hk), a serif style typeface that is meant to be a companion of the sans-serif style typeface [Chiron Sans HK Pro (昭源黑體 Pro)](https://www.npmjs.com/package/chiron-sans-hk-pro-webfont).
+This package contains the webfont version of [Chiron Sung HK (昭源宋體)](https://github.com/chiron-fonts/chiron-sung-hk).

 Chiron Sung HK is a CJK typeface derived from the Source Han Serif / Noto Serif CJK font family.
 It aims to provide a modern, region-agnostic glyph set adopting the “written” style that is similar to the prevailing, usually commercial, typefaces such that it is suitable for use in a Traditional Chinese environment.

 Chiron Sung HK is available in several configurations: OpenType/CFF (OTF), TrueType (TTF), OpenType/CFF2 (OTF) variable font, TrueType variable font, and the webfont version in WOFF File Format 2.0 (WOFF2) variable font format.

 This package provides the webfont (WOFF2) build of the font.
 It utilizes Unicode-range subsetting technology to reduce download size and improve loading performance.
-Check out the project's [Github repository](https://github.com/chiron-fonts/chiron-sung-hk) for a complete README, and the font's [demo page](https://chiron-fonts.github.io/sung) for usage example (both are in Chinese only).
+Check out the project's [Github repository](https://github.com/chiron-fonts/chiron-sung-hk) for a complete README, and the font family's [website](https://chiron-fonts.github.io) for usage example (both in Chinese only).

 ## Usage